If you think you may have a medical malpractice case, or if you’ve

 lawyer will hire an expert medical witness.
 Expert medical witnesses are

-used for medical malpractice cases to determine negligence.
-The expert
+used for medical malpractice cases to determine

-responsible for causing your harm.
+is solely responsible for causing your harm.

 Settlements and Negotiations